 Organic and health

 Consumption of organically grown foods are a great way to avoid pesticides and metal contaminants from reaching your plate.

 Going organic makes sense for the vulnerable groups of consumers like infants, pregnant or lactating women, and elderly individuals.
 Since the immune system is only developing at the infancy stage, babies exposed to certain contaminants may not be able to rid their body of the contaminants, thereby possibly leading to neurological and reproductive damages.

-Organic is not just another diet, we cannot relate the consumption of organic products with weight loss.
-Going organic involves people decreasing their intake of food which are tainted with synthetic chemicals and toxins, especially with respect to their choice of meat, which are shot full of hormones and antibiotics.
+Organic is not just another diet fad – we cannot relate the consumption of organic products with weight loss.
+Going organic involves people reducing their intake of food tainted with synthetic chemicals and toxins, especially with respect to their choice of meat, which are shot full of hormones and antibiotics.

 The organic solution